 Set the type of parameter that contains the value.
 It can be XPath which will be similar to /meta/pagination/page or Header which could be links-next.
 If any of the parameters are not found, the pagination will stop.

-Parameter action - You have some options that can be set to handle what is returned from a parameter and a SQL Expression.
+Parameter action - You have some options that can be set to handle what is returned from a parameter and an SQL Expression.

-- Replace post body - Select this to configure how the post pody shall be like on all subsequent requests.
+Replace post body - Select this to configure how the post body shall be like on all subsequent requests.
 This is done on each endpoint.
-It is enabled generally, but you need to configure the "replace post body" for each endpoint you got).
+It is enabled generally, but you need to configure the "replace post body" for each endpoint you have).

-- Here is how a Parameter action looks when using the query parameter and the URL is returned from either a parameter or a SQL expression
+Here is how a Parameter action looks when using the query parameter and the URL is returned from either a parameter or an SQL expression

 Endpoints